hyperonecom/h1-cli/docs/organisation.md

 ## h1 organisation tag delete

-Delete a tag of organisation
+Delete a tag of Organisation

 ### Syntax